-Aetna considers cognitive rehabilitation as adjunctive treatment of cognitive deficits (e.g., attention, language, memory, reasoning, executive functions, problem solving, and visual processing) medically necessary when all of the following are met:
+Aetna considers cognitive rehabilitation as adjunctive treatment of cognitive deficits (e.g., attention, language, memory, reasoning, executive functions, problem solving, and visual processing) medically necessary when performed by a licensed health care professional acting within their scope of practice and all of the following are met:

-Note: Cognitive rehabilitation may be performed by an occupational therapist, physical therapist, speech/language pathologist, neuropsychologist, or a physician.
+Note: Cognitive rehabilitation may be performed by a occupational therapist, physical therapist, speech/language pathologist, neuropsychologist or other psychologist, or a neuropsychiatrist, psychiatrist or other physician.

 Note: According a review article on cognitive rehabilitation (Ciceron et al, 2000), rehabilitation for visuo-spatial deficits generally entails 20 1-hour sessions delivered over the course of 4 weeks.
 For language and communication deficits, patients usually receive 8 hours of weekly therapy, beginning at 4 weeks post-onset and continuing up to 48 weeks post-onset.
 Courses of cognitive rehabilitation substantially longer than these durations may be reviewed for medical necessity.